bemit/satellite-app/README.md

 With `Delegate` it is possible to create an e.g. handler out of data and then letting `Event` handle the real execution.

 > The `handler` in an delegation is free to return either the event or nothing.
+>
-> If nothing the event of `Delegate` is pushed to the following handlers.
+> If nothing the event of `Delegate` is pushed to the next handlers.

 ```php
 <?php